Mode of StudyFull-time, Full-time sandwich with work placement

 - A levels – ABB–BBC

-- UCAS points – 112–128 points, including 32 points from A level English (calculate your UCAS points)
+- UCAS points – 112-128 points to include a minimum of 2 A levels, including 32 points from A level English (calculate your UCAS points)

 - International Baccalaureate – 26